archer-v/gdrive_sget/README.md

 # gdrive_sget
 Simple unix utility to download shared files from google drive.
-This is bash script using curl and some postprocessing logic.
+This is a bash script using curl and some postprocessing logic.

 You can use it to download public shared files without any Google Drive interactive authorization or OAuth tokens